The information listed below relates to the university's charitable status and is required by our regulator, the OfS (Office for Students).

-As a Higher Education Corporation, the University is an exempt charity for the purposes of the Charities Act 1993.
-As a result, the University is not required to register with the Charity Commission and so has no registered charity number.
+As a Higher Education Corporation, the university is an exempt charity for the purposes of the Charities Act (1993).
+As a result, the university isn’t required to register with the Charity Commission and so has no registered charity number.

-With the implementation of the Higher Education and Research Act 2017, the OfS became the principal regulator under charity law for the University.
-In turn, the OfS is responsible to the Charity Commission for the regulatory duties it undertakes in relation to the Charities Act.
-The University is not a charitable company.
+With the implementation of the Higher Education and Research Act (2017), the OfS became the principal regulator under charity law for the university.
+The OfS is responsible to the Charity Commission for the regulatory duties it takes on in relation to the Charities Act (1993).
+The university isn't a charitable company.

-The University’s correct legal title is University of the Arts London.
-It is usually abbreviated in legal documents to simply UAL.
-University of the Arts London's full correspondence address is:
+The university’s correct legal title is University of the Arts London.
+It's usually abbreviated in legal documents to UAL.
+Our full correspondence address is:

 University of the Arts London

 272 High Holborn

 The university has 6 constituent Colleges, but they don't have separate legal status: